andriesfc/kotlin-java-template/README.md

 > **TL;DR**
 >
-> A collection of `build-logic` scripts which configures multi project build for java/kotlin.
+> A collection of build logic scripts which configures multi java/kotlin project builds.

 ## How to use it

-1. Copy this project.
-2. Rename the project name to your project.
+1. Create a new project on GitHub choosing this project as template.
-3. Rename the value of the root project's name to match your project name.
+2. Rename the value of the root project's name to match your project name.
-4. Apply one of the build logic plugins to your new project.
+3. Apply one of the build logic plugins to your new project.
-5. Delete sample projects if you do not need then.
+4. Delete sample projects if you do not need then.
-6. Lastly, feel to replace this readme with your own project's readme.
+5. Lastly, feel to replace this readme with your own project's readme.

 > **IMPORTANT:**
 >